 The model supports the following kinds of boosting:

-• Stochastic Gradient Boosting that leverages sub-sampling at a row, column or column per split levels
+- Stochastic Gradient Boosting that leverages sub-sampling at a row, column, or column per split level.

 Some of the other features that are offered from a system performance point of view are:

-• Works well with sparse input data for tree and linear booster
+- Works well with sparse input data for tree and linear booster methods.

 LightGBM